 Plan Documents - HDHP With HSA

-NEW2025 HDHP Summary of Benefits and Coverage - English (PDF)
+NEW 2026 HDHP Summary of Benefits and Coverage - English (PDF)

-NEW2025 HDHP Summary of Benefits and Coverage - Español (PDF)
+NEW 2026 HDHP Summary of Benefits and Coverage - Español (PDF)

-2024 HDHP Summary Plan Description (PDF)
+2026 HDHP Summary Plan Description (PDF) (Coming Soon)

 You are ineligible for the HDHP if you have a Health Reimbursement Account or coverage through Medicare or TRICARE.
 You also cannot be claimed as a dependent on another person’s tax return.